AdobeDocs/workfront.en/help/manage-work/projects/planning-a-project/determine-project-work-breakdown-structure.md

 ## Assign tasks

 After you have defined the duration and constraints of each task, you can determine who has the time and skills to accomplish the work.
-You can assign tasks to the following entities in `Workfront`:
+You can assign tasks to the following entities in Workfront:

 * Users
   Only users with a Planner or Worker access level can be assigned to tasks.
 Although you can assign tasks to Requestors and Reviewers, they cannot complete them.
 For this reason, we do not recommend assigning them tasks.

-  For information about the access levels and how they define what users can do with `Workfront` objects, see [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).
+  For information about the access levels and how they define what users can do with Workfront objects, see [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).

 * Job Roles
 * Teams